 According to Article 11, all of these people (and their descendants up to the third generation later) are eligible.
 That’s one generation further back than Article 10.

-Whether your ancestors eventually left Moldova, Ukraine, or Bulgaria, doesn’t matter.
+It doesn’t matter whether your ancestors eventually left Moldova, Ukraine, or Bulgaria.
 Today, their descendants can claim Romanian citizenship.

-For example, pretty much anyone born in Moldova between 1918 and 1940, along with their descendants, are eligible for Romanian citizenship.
+For example, pretty much anyone born in Moldova between 1918 and 1940, along with their descendants, is eligible for Romanian citizenship.

 Our attorney on the ground mentioned that in 2021 alone, more than 30,000 people submitted their citizenship applications under the program.

-Of course, you will still need to prove that your ancestor was born in the territory of Greater Romania, and that you directly descended from them.
+Of course, you will still need to prove that your Romanian ancestor was born in the territory of Greater Romania and that you directly descended from them.

-Note: Our Sovereign Man: Confidential members have access to a series of deep-dive Black Papers covering all of the European Citizenship By Ancestry programs.
-These papers cover the criteria, application process and documentary requirements for each program in detail.
-SMC members also benefit from access to our rolodex of vetted service providers for each of these programs.
+Note: Our Sovereign Confidential members have access to a series of deep-dive Black Papers covering all of the European Citizenship By Ancestry programs.
+These papers cover the criteria, application process, and documentary requirements for each program in detail.
+Sovereign Confidential members also benefit from access to our Rolodex of vetted service providers for each of these programs.

 You will need to submit the citizenship application to the Ministry of Justice in Bucharest, the country’s capital.

-Language and history tests are not required, but you will need to learn the Oath of Allegiance in Romanian (it’s two lines long) and take it in front of a Romanian official.
+Language and history tests are not required, but you will need to learn the Oath of Allegiance in Romanian and take it in front of a Romanian official.